kyleThompson56/Project-Euler/README.md

 # Project-Euler
-My solutions to project Euler
+My solutions to project Euler written in scheme to help with learning functional languages.